Ian-Blanshard/MP2-Word-Game/README.md

 ![Screenshot of font weights-](/assets/images/font-weights.jpg)

 The color scheme used is a black background (#000000), with a bright green (#B6FF00) colour used for text, margins and shadows.
-This provides a good contrast so that the text and interactable features are easily visible and score well for accesibility.
+This provides a good contrast so that the text and interactable features are easily visible and score well for accessibility.
 A less bright green (#ABA973) was used for the background of the game tiles and buttons, because these features are larger block of colour this ensures they weren't too harsh on the eyes.

 ![Screenshot of color scheme](/assets/images/colour-scheme.jpg)